 In general, bodybuilders use Cardarine to achieve two goals: bulking (or improving muscle gains) and cutting (losing fat to show off muscle mass).
 How does it achieve that?

 Contrary to popular belief, Cardarine is not a SARM (selective androgen receptor modulator) like Ligandrol or Stenabolic.
 It is a PPAR (peroxisome proliferator-activated receptor).
 While the two types of drugs work in similar ways, PPARs don’t bind to androgen receptors and have no anabolic activity.
 This is actually a good thing.
 It won’t affect your testosterone production, and while it increases endurance it is not considered a stimulant – you won’t have trouble falling asleep, and you won’t have that anxious or jittery feeling.

-GW 501516 works by targeting the androgen receptors that stimulates glucose in the muscles, then blocks the formation of fatty acid chains.
+GW 501516 works by targeting the androgen receptors that stimulate glucose in the muscles, then blocks the formation of fatty acid chains.
 So instead of using glucose for energy, your body uses fat.
 It’s the same effect you would get if your body from extreme intermittent fasting.

 Cardarine also enables your body to efficiently use oxygen stores in the muscle, improving your endurance and performance.
-In one study, mice who were given this drug were able to run twice as long and fast.
+In one study, mice who were given GW501516 were able to run twice as long and fast.
 There have been no studies on humans, but there are anecdotal evidence and testimonials.
 The bodybuilding and Crossfit community often talk about how they are able to train for longer periods, with just short rest periods in between.
 In particular, weightlifters say that they can do more sets with higher reps and still maintain slow, steady and deliberate form.